 PM: Bandage Fireflies – this is such a fun little craft especially if like my kids yours don’t get to see fireflies in real life!

 AM: Paint Stick Caterpillars.
 Make something fun and bright with an old paint stick that is gathering dust.
 The pom poms don’t just add color, they promote fine motor development too.

 PM: Paper Plate Butterfly – not only adorable these paper plate butterflies encourage kids to work on that pincer grasp as well as counting as they add jewels to the craft.

 AM: Worm Painting.
 This is a fun process art activity and don’t worry zero real worms were harmed.

 PM: Spider Web Walking– we focus so much energy in the classroom on fine motor, writing readiness, and literacy, but we need to take time at home and at school to work on gross motor skills too!
 This activity does just that.

 AM: Play Dough Bugs – We love play dough, and this activity is a great open-ended one for kids of all ages.
 Use what you have on hand to turn plain old play dough into rad bugs.

 PM: Fly Swatter Painting – This is messy, there is no way around it so just embrace the mess and have fun with it, your kids will.

 Want more great ideas?
 Visit our Bug Week Pinterest Board!

-See all fifteen themes and plan your own free summer camp at home here at Camp Learn & Play’s HQ
+See all twenty themes and plan your own free summer camp at home here at Camp Learn & Play’s HQ